AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Find similar images {#visualsearch}

 To find images that are visually similar to a user-selected image, click **[!UICONTROL Find Similar]** option from the card view of an image or from the toolbar.
-AEM displays the smart tagged images from the DAM repository that are similar to a user-selected image.
+Experience Manager displays the smart tagged images from the DAM repository that are similar to a user-selected image.
 See [how to configure similarity search](#configvisualsearch).

 ![Find similar images using the option in the card view](assets/search_find_similar.png)